fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmResourceGroupDeploymentOperation.md

 ```

 ### -Pre
-When set, indicates that the cmdlet should use pre-release API versions when automatically determining which version to use.
+Indicates that the cmdlet uses pre-release API versions when automatically determining which version to use.

 ```yaml
 Type: SwitchParameter